a7mohamed/Lab7_Starter/README.md

 ## 3) What is the difference between navigation and snapshot mode?
 Answer: Navigation mode loads the full page to test performance from start to finish.
 Snapshot mode captures the current page state without reloading.
 ## 4) Name three things we could do to improve the CSE 110 shop site based on the Lighthouse results.
-Answer: To improve the CSE 110 shop site, we could reduce JavaScript size, compress images, and add alt text for better accessibility.
+Answer: We could properly size the product images to save 800 KB and improve load performance.
+We should also add a <meta name="viewport"> tag to make the page responsive for mobile users.
+Lastly, we could add a [lang] attribute to the <html> tag to improve accessibility for screen readers and users in different locales.